YunYunFan Garage Kit Guide

 Airbrush

-Get at least a mid range $100 dollar airbrush such as GSI Creos or Iwata and the cleaning kit (nozzle wrench).
-Get a spare nozzle/needle if you want. if you are just going to get one airbrush, get a 0.3mm needle airbrush dual action.
+Get at least a mid range $100 dollar dual action airbrush such as GSI Creos or Iwata and its respective cleaning kit.
+If you were going to get just one airbrush, get a 0.3mm needle size.

 Compressor

-get the cheapest one, with a tank if possible. you're not going to use more than 30 psi.
+Get the cheapest one, with a tank.
+You're not going to use more than 30 psi.
+The more expensive compressors are quieter, but performance wise it's the same.
 I use a tankless cheap compressor in my setup without issue.

 Brushes